 Typically, a doctor who is concerned about your thyroid hormone levels will order broad screening tests, such as the T4 or the thyroid-stimulating hormone (TSH) test.
-If those results come back abnormal, the doctor will order further tests to pinpoint the reason for the problem.
+If those results come back abnormal, your doctor will order further tests to pinpoint the reason for the problem.

-A technician (or nurse) will tie a band of rubber tightly around your upper arm to make the veins swell with blood.
-Once the technician has found an appropriate vein, he or she will insert a needle under the skin and into the vein.
+A healthcare professional, like a technician or nurse, will tie a band of rubber tightly around your upper arm to make the veins swell with blood.
+Once the healthcare professional has found an appropriate vein, they’ll insert a needle under the skin and into the vein.

 If you experience a great deal of pain, or if the area around the puncture becomes red and swollen, follow up with your doctor immediately.
 These could be signs of an infection.

-Free T4 and TSH Results
+T4 and TSH results